SICMMEC/SICMMEC.github.io/content/achievements/_index.md

   invertPagination: true
 ---
 {{< lead >}}
-Welcome to Tech Geeks SIC Achievements Page! 🌟 Explore our remarkable accomplishments, from winning competitions to spearheading innovative projects.
+🌟 Explore our remarkable accomplishments, from winning competitions to spearheading innovative projects.
 Celebrate excellence, innovation, and collaboration with us.
 Dive in and be inspired! 🚀🏆
 {{< /lead >}}
 <hr>